rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

 # <<< END LOOP >>>

 # finally, we need some data to play with
-# for now, we'll seed it manually, from the rails console...
+# you can seed it manually, from the rails console...
 rails c
 > Pet.create(name: "Wowzer")
 > Pet.create(name: "Rufus")

-# --- OR ---

-# but later we will run a seed task
+# or run a rake task to seed from Terminal
 rake db:seed
 ```